-Once you take off the hat, a few brushes with your La Bonne Brosse will suffice to restore volume to your hair.
+Once you take off the hat, a few brushes with your La Bonne Brosse, aka the best hair brush, will suffice to restore volume to your hair.
 As for hairstyles, braids and low ponytails work well with hats.
 If you prefer to wear your hair loose, shift your parting a few centimeters before putting on your hat.
 When you take it back off, your roots won’t be as flattened.

 Winter sports: what about the helmet?

 A week-long vacation in the mountains is a difficult time for hair.
 In addition to the cold, it is stuck all day under a helmet with the nuisances that we know all too well: friction, poor breathability, overproduction of sebum, etc.